4101 Reservoir Road, NW

 The Agricultural Department of the French Embassy in the U.S., with the help of the institutions Business France and Sopexa, supports the promotion of exports of agricultural goods, technologies and food from France.
 It especially participates in the negotiations on the conditions of local market access for these products with U.S authorities.

 Finally, the Agricultural Department of the French Embassy in the U.S. has a regional mission (Canada and the United States).
 It coordinates local and regional economic services, plans and executes the above mentioned missions with Canada and Mexico.

 - Information on food, meat and dairy products: what can you bring when you travel to the European Union?

 - Information on plants: prohibitions and restrictions on plants imported to France from the US

-- Information on pets: what to do in order to bring your dog, cat or ferret from the US to France?
+- Information on pets: what to do in order to bring your pets from the US or Canada to France?

 about the French economy at